 Cost of attendance is reviewed and determined by the Concordia Administration each year.
 For purposes of determining eligibility for aid, cost of attendance includes tuition, fees, living expenses, books, and loan fees.
-Tuition is \$336 per credit for ADP students.
+Tuition is \$415.00 per credit for ADP students for the 2012-2013 year.
 There is a \$100 matriculation fee for the first semester and a \$25 technology fee each semester.
-We estimate \$300 per semester in books for full-time students.
-Living expenses are estimated at \$1500 per month for the number of months enrolled.
-The total of tuition, fees, books, and living expenses is the cost of attendance.